iotaledger/identity.rs/identity_iota_move_calls/README.md

 # Platform Agnostic Interfaces for Identity Move Call

-This crate gathers interfaces that provide platform specific implementations to interact with the identity Move package.
+This crate gathers interfaces that can be used to provide platform-specific implementations to interact with the identity Move package.

 Platform specific adapters (implementing the cross-platform-traits defined in this crate) are contained in